tswow/tswow-wiki-0.13/Introduction/3_YourFirstModule.md

 WARRIOR_CLASS.Stats.MeleeAttackPower.set("level*1337");
 ```

 For this change, it will not be sufficient to just rebuild the client because attack power is a serverside calculation.
 This is the case for any kind of change that is not just aesthetic.
-To rebuild both the client and server, you use the `bdf` command (short for "build data fast").
+To rebuild both the client and server, you use the `build data` command.
 You should notice that both the client and server will restart.
 Log in as a warrior again and check your attack power:

 ![](warrior-ap-level1.png)
 ![](warrior-ap-level2.png)